Cessna 500/Citation I

 Key Features for GA Buyers

-• Short Field Capability: Its straight-wing design allows access to smaller regional airports with runways under 3,500 ft, often unreachable by faster swept-wing jets.
+• Short field capability.
+The straight-wing design allows access to regional airports with runways under 3,500 ft, often unreachable by faster swept-wing jets.

-• No Airframe Life Limit: Unlike many modern jets, the Citation I has no structural life limit, meaning a well-maintained airframe can remain in service indefinitely.
+• No airframe life limit.
+Unlike many modern jets, the Citation I carries no structural life limit.
+A well-maintained airframe can remain in service indefinitely.

 Trade-offs

-• Payload/Range: Range is limited to approximately 900-1,100 nm, and carrying a full passenger load significantly restricts fuel capacity.
+• Payload and range.
+Range is limited to roughly 1,300 nm with reserves, and a full cabin significantly restricts fuel and trip range.

 Technical Specifications